ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 title: Decentralization
 updated: 2021-11-30
 disclaimer: opinion
+seo: A thesis explaining the decentralist values that underpin Ethereum Classic's principles and core value proposition which enable it to deliver a bright future, in contrast to the dark path of centralization taken by Etheruem.
 ---

 TODO: somewheere: s few questions that amsall time supporter of pos chains can ask to royall lpiss off the establishment